mit-han-lab/llm-awq/tinychat/README.md

 ## New Optimization of Context Stage
 We have optimized the speed of the context stage and updated our code with several enhancements, including the adoption of flash attention and the elimination of redundant computations.
 The key optimizations include:
-1. Adopting the flash-attention kernel (currently supports only single-batch operations).
+1. Adopting the flash-attention kernel. (currently supports only single-batch operations to achieve better results)
 2. Computing only the last tokens in the final logits layer.
+(This method is used by default.)
-3. Utilizing history KV caches in the context stage to speed up. (chunk prefill)
+3. Utilizing history KV caches in the context stage to speed up. (chunk prefilling)

-Under certain conditions, these improvements can result in up to an 8x speedup in TTFT(Time To the First Token) with minor accuracy loss comparing with the old version of TinyChat.
-We conducted experiments on the Orin GPU, and the detailed results are provided below.
+These optimizations are orthogonal, allowing for their combined use to achieve significant speedups.
+Under specific conditions, these enhancements can lead to up to an 8x increase in Time To First Token (TTFT) compared to the previous version of TinyChat.
+We conducted experiments using the Orin and 4090 GPUs, and detailed results are provided below.

 ![](./figures/TTFT_Speedup_flash_only_last_logits.png)
 ![](./figures/TTFT_Speedup_constant_input.png)